f-list/fserv/README.md

 libjansson to remove the forced formatting of floats with .0 after whole numbers was done to properly support "integers" and still have automatic conversion from Lua, which only supports doubles.

+It also compiles on Ubuntu 12.04 LTS x86_64, given that libjansson and google-glog are manually built.

 Required third party libraries
 ------------------------------